ilija-the/vendrithvault/content/Myths & Religion/Lost Lord.md

 Patron saint of Vilhuni [[Gnomes]].

 Considered to be the **sly** and **far-sighted** of the siblings.
 Ever so ironic, given their death.

+Has been forgotten to time, and thus is not particularly thought of as anything but insignificant.